Ways to take your super money

 If you have other income to support you in retirement or you’re still deciding what type of retirement income account is right for your needs, you could leave your money in your GESB Super or West State Super account.
 You can:

-- Make lump-sum withdrawals of at least $1,000 when you need.
-A fee of $511 applies each time you make a withdrawal.
+- Make lump-sum withdrawals of at least $1,000 when you need

 If you decide to return to work at any stage, you can keep the same super account.

-If you’d like a regular income stream from your super, our Retirement Income Allocated Pension could be a great way to access your money.
+If you’d like a regular income stream from your super, our Retirement Income Pension (including our RI Allocated Pension or Transition to Retirement Pension) could be a great way to access your money1.
 You can:

-- Choose how much you're paid each year (subject to limits set by the government).
+- Choose how much you're paid each year (subject to limits set by the Commonwealth Government)